 History and Economy – 5

-The phrase “Dominion of Canada” was suggested in 1864 by Sir Leonard Tilley, a Father of Confederation and elected official from New Brunswick.
-The Bible’s Psalm 72, which states “dominion from sea to sea and from the river to the ends of the earth,” served as an inspiration for him.
-The notion of building a powerful, unified, rich, and autonomous nation that would span the continent was expressed in this term.
-The name was used as an official title for over a century and was included in the Constitution.
-It is still a part of our history today.
+The phrase “Dominion of Canada” was first proposed in 1864 by Sir Leonard Tilley, a Father of Confederation from New Brunswick.
+Inspired by the Bible’s Psalm 72, which mentions “dominion from sea to sea, and from the river to the ends of the earth,” Tilley envisioned a strong, unified, and self-sustaining nation that would span the entire continent.
+The term was officially adopted and became an integral part of Canada’s identity, reflecting its expansive geography and growing sense of nationhood.

 Year Territory Added